 Sores feel different to ulcers feel different to bruises feel different to paper cuts.

 Your mouth lips are the same sort of tissue as your inner labia lips.
 Outer labia skin is like regular skin.
-You need to make sure it is not a sore, blister, ulcer, plaque, lesion, lump, or growth.
+You must ensure it is not a sore, blister, ulcer, plaque, lesion, lump, or growth.

 Blisters, sores or other lumps are usually caused by infections or other medical conditions.
-Leaving them alone to heal isn’t going to work so see your doctor to be examined.
+Leaving them alone to heal is not the best option, so see your doctor to be examined.

 Treating vulvar and vaginal fissures – when to see a doctor